maurinl26/dwarf-p-ice3/README.md

 # ICE3 microphysics on gt4py.

-dwarf-ice3-gt4py is a porting of PHYEX microphysics on gt4py dsl.
+dwarf-p-ice3 is a porting of ice3 microphysics with Python and GT4Py dsl.
 Original source code can be retrieved on [PHYEX](https://github.com/UMR-CNRM/PHYEX) repository or updated as a submodule in this project -via _install.sh_ script.

+The official version for reproducibility is CY48t3.

 ## Installation and build